davidsan242-2/sistemas_embebidos/Laboratorio2/Challenge-2/README.md

 # 1. Challenge 2 - ESP32 MQTT-Based IoT System

-2. Challenge 2 – ESP32 MQTT-Based IoT System
 Design and implement a system where the ESP32 communicates using the MQTT protocol.
 The system must:

-Functional Requirements
+**Functional Requirements**

-1. Telemetry Publishing
+**1. Telemetry Publishing**
-o Publish temperature and humidity readings periodically (topic naming must follow good structure, e.g., esp32/sensors/dht22).
+- Publish temperature and humidity readings periodically (topic naming must follow good structure, e.g., esp32/sensors/dht22).
-2. Data Logging or Visualization o Use an MQTT dashboard to show sensor values over time.
+**2. Data Logging or Visualization**
+- Use an MQTT dashboard to show sensor values over time.
-3. Setpoint Subscription
+**3. Setpoint Subscription**
-o Subscribe to a topic (e.g., esp32/control/rpm) for motor RPM setpoint. o Display the received setpoint via Serial Monitor.
+- Subscribe to a topic (e.g., esp32/control/rpm) for motor RPM setpoint.
+- Display the received setpoint via Serial Monitor.
-4. Broker Connectivity
+**4. Broker Connectivity**
-o Use a cloud broker (e.g., HiveMQ Cloud). o Document your topic structure and message format.
+- Use a cloud broker (e.g., HiveMQ Cloud).
+- Document your topic structure and message format.
-5. Additional Notes
+**5. Additional Notes**
 * Motor hardware is not required.
 * Ensure QoS selection is justified.
 * All messages must follow a clean JSON structure.